 Avista works hard to be a good steward of our area's natural resources, while also meeting the energy needs of our customers safely and reliably.
 The Spokane River runs through the heart of Spokane and surrounding communities, and we want to keep you informed about our operations and environmental activities related to our Spokane River Hydroelectric Project.

 We have several ways to get news out about our dams on the Spokane River.

 Spokane River Newsletter

-Avista's quarterly Spokane River Newsletter will introduce you to some of the people who work to take care of our natural resources and help our hydroelectric dams on the Spokane River continue to be reliable sources of energy now and into the future.
+Avista's annual Spokane River Newsletter will introduce you to some of the people who work to take care of our natural resources and help our hydroelectric dams on the Spokane River continue to be reliable sources of energy now and into the future.
 Learn more about current projects and activities affecting operations at our dams, recreation, safety, and natural resources.

 To subscribe to the newsletter, send an e-mail request to firstname.lastname@example.org.
 Or, click on a link below to browse past editions of the newsletter and learn something new about the projects we work on every day.

 Part of our stewardship is educating the public about recreation, water quality, cultural and natural resources related to our Spokane River Project.
 We develop and work with others to collaborate on brochures, interpretative materials and other communications about these issues.
 Our recent publications are listed below.

 Help Us Protect the Cultural Resources and History of Our Region brochure